-The Writing Center opens on the second week of classes and closes a week before the last day of classes.
+The Writing Center opens during the second week of classes and closes one week before the last day of classes.
+To schedule an appointment with a peer writing tutor, students should visit https://aubg.mywconline.com.

 CAREER CENTER

 The AUBG Career Center provides an extensive set of services focused on assisting students and alumni in career planning and placement.
 The Career Center is located in the America for Bulgaria Student Center.